jgreathouse9/AAAGas/README.md

 # Purpose

-- This repo scrapes together data from AAA on gas prices at the Metro area and state levels, beginning on November 17, 2024.
+- This repo scrapes together data from [AAA](https://gasprices.aaa.com/) on gas prices at the metropolitan area and state levels, using Python.
+The scrape for the metro begins on November 17, 2024, and states began the day before.

+- Below is a plot of the Atlanta and Detroit prices for regular gas.